MicrosoftDocs/windows-dev-docs/hub/powertoys/index.md

         [![Image Resizer screenshot](../images/pt-image-resizer.png)](image-resizer.md)
     :::column-end:::
     :::column span="2":::
-        [Image Resizer](image-resizer.md) is a Windows Shell Extension for quickly resizing images.
+        [Image Resizer](image-resizer.md) is a Windows Shell extension for quickly resizing images.
 With a simple right click from File Explorer, resize one or many images instantly.
 This code is based on [Brice Lambson's Image Resizer](https://github.com/bricelam/ImageResizer).
     :::column-end:::
 :::row-end:::